HerXayah/road-to-yuzu-without-switch/README.md

  Thank you for reading this, I hope it helped you with your start into Switch emulation.
  If I forgot something just create a Pull Request with the stuff added and I will review it ASAP.

+ # List of contributers to the document :D

+ PrincessAkira  Owner, created this page
+ MGThePro   Cleaned up some stuff, fixed typos and links Mou-Ikkai   Fixed a gif
+ Descent098   Helped clarify the settings to use for the key sanikdah  Cleaned up some images, typos, and wrote this section and the uninstall updates section